MauroGaravito/indux/architecture.md

 7. Medical Condition Details (textarea, `visibleIf: { fieldKey: 'medicalCondition', equals: 'Yes' }`)

 These defaults are only a starting point—admins/managers can edit labels, steps, type, order, required flags, and conditional logic as needed.

+### Induction Templates
+- **Purpose** – reusable admin-only blueprints for common inductions (e.g., Electrician, Forklift).
+Templates store module config and personal data fields but never hold reviews or submissions.
+- **Endpoints** – `/induction-templates` (CRUD) for admins and `/induction-templates/summaries` for admins/managers when opening the creation dialog.
+- **Cloning Flow** – when a user with permissions creates a module, they choose Blank or Template.
+If a template is selected, the API deep-copies config + fields and creates a draft module under the project.
+- **Template Editor** – reuses the Module Editor UI in `mode="template"`; actions save directly via the template endpoints.

 ### Conditional Fields (`visibleIf`)
 Fields can include: